Vancouver and Lower Mainland area charities and community groups are great places to buy Christmas trees from during the holiday season.

 Selection, Supply and What to Look For

 TIP #1: Looking for a tree that won’t lose its leaves for a long time?
 Frasers and Nobles are the best trees as they last the longest.
-They are also some of the prettiest trees, most labour intensive to grow and most expensive.
-If you plan to set up your Christmas tree in late November or the beginning of December, and you want it to still look good on December 25th and beyond, pay the small extra fee and get a Noble or a Fraser.
+They are also some of the prettiest trees, the most labor-intensive to grow, and the most expensive.
+If you plan to set up your Christmas tree in late November or the beginning of December and want it to still look good on December 25th and beyond, consider paying the small extra fee and opting for a Noble or Fraser.

 TIP #2: Tall trees have been in short supply all across the Lower Mainland in recent years.
 If you want a tall tree, and you see one, buy it right away!
 If you wait a while in the hopes of finding another one you might end up being disappointed.

-TIP #3: The selection of trees at different venues changes over time as the trees don’t all arrive at the beginning and in the same initial delivery.
-If you don’t see the tree you want on the first weekend, there won’t necessarily be less of a selection the following weekend (although that can be the case towards the very end of the tree-selling season).
+TIP #3: The selection of trees at different venues changes over time, as not all trees arrive at the beginning and in the same initial delivery.
+If you don’t see the tree you want on the first weekend, there won’t necessarily be fewer selections the following weekend (although that can be the case towards the very end of the tree-selling season).

 Environmental Things to Consider